Strasbourg Airport

-Strasbourg Airport (Aéroport de Strasbourg; Straßburg Flughafen; D'r Strossburi(g) Flughàfa) is a minor international airport located in Entzheim and 10 km (6.2 miles) west-southwest of Strasbourg, both communes of the Bas-Rhin département in the Alsace région of France.
-In 2018, the airport served 1,297,177 passengers.
+Strasbourg Airport (Aéroport de Strasbourg; Flughafen Straßburg; D'r Strossburi(g) Flughàfa) is a minor international airport located in Entzheim, 10 km (6.2 miles) west-southwest of Strasbourg, both communes of the Bas-Rhin département in the Alsace région of France.
+In 2025, the airport served 1,308,984 passengers.

-Decline in airport passenger traffic
+History

 There was a decline in traffic after Ryanair suspended service in 2004 after a court declared that the airline had received illegal subsidies from the airport.

 After the opening of the first phase of the new LGV Est high-speed rail line from Paris to Strasbourg, there was a significant reduction in plane usage, but since 2011, traffic at the airport has grown.
 However, Air France ceased to operate the route between Strasbourg and Paris-Charles de Gaulle on 2 April 2013, transferring passengers onto rail services operated as tgvair.
 The opening of the second phase of the LGV Est in July 2016 further reduced travel time to Paris to 1:48 by train.